WHAT ALTA IS DOING TO REMAIN A WORLD-CLASS SKI DESTINATION

 The center oversees any modifications made to Alta’s land, including new equipment and infrastructure, and any disruptive changes.
 To accomplish its lofty goals for ski area sustainability, the center makes substantial efforts to replace, restore, and renew the environment, especially after new lifts or snow-making equipment are installed.

 It runs a program established in the late 1990s to collect seeds of local native plants in varied habitats and different elevations.
 Nurseries use the seeds to grow plants for up to three years until they can be planted on disturbed sites at Alta.
-In a partnership with University of Utah, students conduct research and get hands-on experience rehabilitating and restoring natural environments.
+In a partnership with the University of Utah, students conduct research and get hands-on experience rehabilitating and restoring natural environments.

 It also works with other groups, including TreeUtah and the Utah Conservation Corps, on summer programs to enhance Alta’s environment.
 In 2016, Alta hosted 22 events with more than 450 volunteers that provided 2,000 hours of work.
 Projects included planting 1,520 Douglas fir seedlings and more than 2,000 native flowering plants, pulling invasive weed species, and spraying limber pines to protect them from pine beetle infestation.